 Be assured that the accountability truths herein and selective nature of multiple raptures/resurrections have been recognized by “multitudes” of early premillennialists – see J. D. Faust’s hefty book The Rod: Will God Spare It?
 An Exhaustive Study of Temporary Punishment for Unfaithful Christians at the Judgment Seat and During the Millennial Kingdom, Schoettle Publishing Co., Hayesville, N.C., 2002 for an extensive listing of such saints.
 I’ve personally found Robert Govett’s many writings (1813-1901), D. M. Panton’s writings (1870-1955), and this book by G. M. Lang (1874-1958) to be excellent on these matters, overall rightly dividing the Scriptures.

 God willing, I might be writing this in more detail as a series.
-(Ed.: He did!
+(Ed.: He was!
 Click here for link to Part 1 AFTER studying the Scriptures below yourself.)
 Whether I do or not, may God grant you the Spirit of wisdom and revelation as you make time to study the Scriptures for yourself (many more provided below), with the blessed Holy Spirit as your teacher.

 The time is near!
 May we all produce fruit in keeping with repentance (Matt.
 3:8), be always on the watch, be able to escape all that is about to happen, and be able to stand before the Son of Man (Luke 21:36)!
 Amen.